Marvinified/remote-widgets/README.md

 2. **Render a remote widget**

-    To see remote widget in action, you can render any of the widgets in [cli/sample/built](https://github.com/Marvinified/remote-widgets/blob/main/cli/sample/built).
+    You can render any of the prebuilt widgets in [cli/sample/built](https://github.com/Marvinified/remote-widgets/blob/main/cli/sample/built).

     ```jsx
     ...